Northwestern Lehigh School District

 Northwestern Lehigh School District is a public school district in northwest Lehigh County, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania.
 It serves Heidelberg, Lowhill, Lynn, and Weisenberg Townships.

-As of the 2023–24 school year, the district had an enrollment of 1,898 students between its four schools, according to National Center for Education Statistics data.
+As of the 2024–25 school year, the district had an enrollment of 1,924 students between its four schools, according to National Center for Education Statistics data.
 It has two elementary schools, Weisenberg Elementary and Northwestern Lehigh Elementary, one middle school, and one high school, Northwestern Lehigh High School in New Tripoli.
 All schools offer gifted programs and special education programs.

 In 2004–2005, the Northwestern Lehigh School District completed a Facility Master Plan (FMP) to analyze and document the status of all District facilities.
 The purpose of the FMP was to determine the extent, priority, and estimated costs of much needed facility repairs.
 Based on this study, the district engaged the help of many employees and community members to prioritize the needed repairs, renovations, and construction, and align this work with District resources.

 The mascot is a tiger and their school colors are black and gold.
 The high school is known colloquially as "Corncob High", a reflection of the surrounding farmland.

 High school

 Northwestern Lehigh High School was built in 1950.
 Prior to the construction of the high school building, students attended either Parkland High School in Allentown or Kutztown Area High School in Kutztown.

 Over the years, the school has undergone several additions, the most recent being in 2007–2008.
 Starting in the 2009–2010 school year and completing in the 2010–2011 school year, the high school received major renovations to its interior structure.
 Several new classrooms were added and most of the buildings classrooms and facilities were updated.
 A new guidance suite, school store, media center/library are just some of the new additions to the high school.
-The school offers an advancement placement program.
+The school offers an Advanced Placement program.
 Upon completion of advanced placement courses, students may take a test administered by College Board and may be eligible to receive college credits for the course work.

 A new gymnasium and fifth grade wing was added onto the elementary school, and the fifth grade moved down to the elementary school due to the lack of space in the middle school.